Jellyneo

 How to Defend Yourself

+A little bit of research goes a long way.
 Here are some more tips/resources if you can't separate fact from fiction:

 • Break down your question into key words and put those into search engines (Google, Bing, Yahoo, etc.)